GemHunt/sail/rotational/simple-explanation.md

 Rotational Correlation to Build Self-Supervised Deep Learning Models

+This algo uses a standard classification convolutional neural network.
+You train it on the rotated images of the same object.
+I call this the seed.
+Then you test it on rotated images of other objects.
+The output is the angular difference between the two objects and the total probability.

 **Benefits:**
 * Can be unsupervised or only require a few images to be labeled.
 * You find the orientation in relation to the seed image